-If additional a large amount of coolant has to be added or if entire system has to be refilled, refer to an authorized Lynx dealer.
+If additional a large amount of coolant has to be added or if entire system has to be refilled, refer to an authorized Lynx dealer, repair shop, or person of your own choosing.

 Recommended Engine Coolant

 Always use ethylene-glycol antifreeze containing corrosion inhibitors specifically for internal combustion aluminum engines.